gustavolima007/Training_Program/README.md

 * Python Language
 * SQL and Database

-Stage 2: July and August
+Stage 2: July, August, September and October

 * Learn about APIs
 * Learn about Kubernetes and Docker